secretGeek/til/asp.net_mvc/troller.md

 # Troller &mdash; the trollful way of working with asp.net MVC

 This is an approach called variously 'troller', 'beCool' or WTFLeon?.
+A more accurate name would be "AjaxAwareController".

 It's been a while since I used this approach, but I want to document it for posterity and so that I can do something similarly awful to other frameworks in the future.